garixi/yii2-redactor/README.md

-yii2-redactor
+* StuMP90/yii2-redactor
 =============
-Extension redactor for Yii2 Framework.
+A redactor extension for Yii2 Framework.
+This version is a fork of yiidoc/yii2-redactor to allow some additional settings and options.

+* Original yiidoc/yii2-redactor Readme:

 Installation
 ------------